OPEN DAILY | 10AM-6PM | FREE ADMISSION

-This exhibition is a partnership of Bainbridge Island Museum of Art (BIMA) and Museum of Northwest Art (MoNA) in La Conner.
 We chose to feature McCauley for his unique way of engaging visitors of all ages and backgrounds, and because his work is such a great fit for our art museums’ missions.

 We appreciate your participation in this solo exhibition.
 We look forward to your feedback and ideas!

 Greg Robinson, Chief CuratorBainbridge Island Museum of Art